-An alternative to relocate this section of the rail line to allow the river to continue natural lateral movement across the floodplain was discussed during the preparation of this document.
-The park response was the NPS would attempt to address wetland impacts from the armoring project within this segment, but no action may result in closures of the CVSR altogether or rerouting of the rail line.
-In this scenario, many cultural features that are present along the CVSR (including archaeological sites) would not be protected.
+An alternative to relocate this section of the towpath to allow the river to continue natural lateral movement across the floodplain was discussed during the preparation of this document.
+The park response was the NPS would attempt to address wetland impacts from the armoring project within this segment, but no action may result in closures of the Towpath trail or rerouting of the Towpath.
 This alternative was dismissed.